swiftlang/swift/docs/SIL.rst

   // %1 will be of type $T.metatype and reference the runtime metatype of %0

 Obtains a reference to the dynamic metatype of the class instance ``%0``.
-The class instance reference must not be null.
+It is undefined behavior if the class instance reference is null.

 archetype_metatype
 ``````````````````